Click to enlarge

 In stock: 2-5 days delivery

-Nguyen also delves into the nature of the self or ego, which he describes as a collection of identified thoughts and stories a mental construct that feels separate and often vulnerable.
-Much of our thinking is the ego's attempt to protect, defend, and enhance this imagined self.
-By seeing the ego for what it is, we can stop taking its incessant demands and fears so personally.
-This leads to a natural reduction in defensiveness, comparison, and the need for external validation.
+Nguyen also delves into the nature of the self or ego.
+He describes the ego as a collection of identified thoughts and stories a mental construct that feels separate, vulnerable, and in need of protection.
+Much of our thinking is the ego's attempt to defend its image, seek validation, or gain control.
+By seeing the ego for what it is a mere appearance in awareness we can stop taking its incessant demands so personally.
+This leads to a natural reduction in defensiveness, comparison, and the need for external approval.
+The grip of social anxiety, performance pressure, and self-doubt begins to loosen.

-The latter chapters explore the positive outcomes of this mental shift.
+The latter chapters of the book explore the positive outcomes of this mental shift.
 As attachment to thought decreases, you naturally experience more presence the ability to fully engage with the current moment without mental commentary.
-Creativity and intuition, which are often stifled by overthinking, begin to flow more freely.
-Decision-making becomes clearer because it arises from a place of inner stillness rather than fear-based analysis.
+Creativity and intuition, often stifled by overthinking, begin to flow freely.
+Decision-making becomes clearer because it arises from inner stillness rather than fear-based analysis.
 Relationships improve as you listen to others without the filter of your own internal dialogue and judgments.
+Life becomes less about managing problems and more about experiencing what is, with a sense of wonder and ease.

 Customer feedback